Last updated on August 31st, 2018 at 10:15 pm

-This is one of the most beautiful resort in the island I believe, right i the middle of Trou aux Biches Beach.
+This is one of the most beautiful resorts on the island I believe, right in the middle of Trou aux Biches Beach.
 There are few reasons for that:

 I had such a fantastic time that I really want to go back!! 🙂

 It can be seen almost as an extension of Trou aux Biches Beach, on the far east side.
-It is instead a different beach surrounded by a green park, a perfect spot for a morning run if you are around (I used to come here almost every second day for my daily jogging)
+It is instead a different beach surrounded by a green park, a perfect spot for a morning run if you are around (I used to go there for my daily jogging)

 There are few street food stalls that open in the late morning.
-It gets quite busy in the weekend with the locals.
-Definitely an interesting spot to visit.
+It gets quite busy on the weekend with the locals.
+Definitely, an interesting spot to visit.

-As I said, Mon Choisy Beach is bordering Trou aux Biches Beach, difficult to say where is the ending, or beginning, of the each beach.
+As I said, Mont Choisy Beach is bordering Trou aux Biches Beach, difficult to say where is the ending, or beginning, of each beach.

-As such I would still consider the Beachcomber Resort my favourite place to be.
+As such I would still consider the Beachcomber Resort as my favourite place to be.

 The first one is Beachcomber (the big brother of the one I described above)

-The other resort, called Veranda Grand Baie Hotel & Spa, is the one I suggest if you are after a lovey beach style resort close to the action of Grand Baie.
+The other resort, called Veranda Grand Baie Hotel & Spa, is the one I suggest if you are after a lovely beach style resort close to the action of Grand Bay.